 These are our Budapest Travel tips:

-- Book yourself a mini bus from the airport.
-You can book it at the airport when you arrive and it only costs 9900 Forint (which is roughly £30) for a return trip into the city centre for two people.
+- Book yourself a minibus from the airport.
+You can book it at the airport when you arrive and it only costs 9900 Forint (which is roughly £30) for a return trip to the city centre for two people.
 It’s only slightly less flexible than getting a direct taxi but works out at about the quarter of the price.
 You’ll have to be a bit flexible in terms of pick up time on your return journey (we got picked up half an hour earlier than we would have ideally liked).

 - Buy yourself a 72 hour (obviously depending on how long you’re there) travel ticket.
 You can get it at the ticket machines at the metro stations for 4150 Forint per ticket (roughly £10) and is really worth it even if you only to save time having to purchase a new ticket every time you travel and allows you to travel on all transport modes.

 - Visit one of the thermal baths.
-They’re a great place to relax and even if you just have few hours spare they’re still well worth a visit.
+They’re a great place to relax and even if you just have a few hours spare they’re still well worth a visit.